CaoKha/e2e_encryption/README.md

 ```

 To run tests via cross-rs
-(Cross compilation and do the tests in separate container):
+(Cross compilation and do the tests in separate container using Docker or Podman.
+Checkout their [github](https://github.com/cross-rs/cross) for more details):

 - Linux desktop X86_64 architecture: